vinamra-baghel/topic-classification-banking77/README.md

 # Topic Classification using DistilBERT for Banking77

 ## Introduction
-This repository contains the implementation of **Topic Classification using DistilBERT for Banking77**, wherein we implement a [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert).
+This repository contains the implementation of **Topic Classification using DistilBERT for Banking77**, wherein we fine-tune [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) for the task of topic identification for a given bank statement.

-## Data Generation
-I have used the [Banking77](https://huggingface.co/datasets/banking77) dataset with 77 topic classes.
-Following are certain data statistics:
+We have used the [Banking77](https://huggingface.co/datasets/banking77) dataset containing 77 topic classes.
+Following are a few important data statistics:

 ### Dataset Statistics
 | **No. of Train Instances** | **No. of Test Instances** | **No. of Classes** |